 “There’s no perfect content model, only the one that works for your project“

-This is the content ideology we pursue, but (as with any ideology), it's important to recognise and accept that in practice you will never achieve 100% purity, and shouldn't strive to.
+This is the content ideology we pursue, but (as with any ideology), it’s important to recognise and accept that in practice you will never achieve 100% purity, and shouldn’t strive to.
 A perfectly pure system of flattened and normalised content would take a huge amount of effort to construct, would lack the flexibility to quickly react to changing content requirements, and would be plain non-sensical in places.
 But the benefits of getting most of the way there are easily worth the effort.
+Let CLD put in the effort for you with our content services.